kriscCodes/New-York-Events-API/readME.md

 ## API Endpoints
 - `POST /form`: Add a new event.
+- `GET /get-all-events`: List all available events.
+- `GET /get-event-id/<id>`: Retrieve details of a specific event.
 - `GET /get-event/<event_name>`: Retrieve details of a specific event.
-- `GET /get-all-events`: List all available events.

 ## How to Use
-- Access the documentation for creating and reading events, visit `http://localhost:5000/`.
+- Access the documentation for creating and reading events, visit `https://new-york-events-66105853a688.herokuapp.com/`.

 ## Future Plans
 - **More Endpoints**: There aren't as many endpoints as I would like due to time restraints but I will be adding more soon.